Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/unsafe.md

 Our previous example was pretty tame.
 We were using static data, so, although there was some risk with relation to threads, it was still on the safer side.
 Let's play with fire.

-We use References in Rust a bit like other languages use pointers, to point to something that's actually stored elsewhere.
-But, references have a number of features that make them safer to use.
+We use References in Rust a bit like other languages use pointers to point to something that's actually stored elsewhere.
+But references have a number of features that make them safer to use.
 A pointer is essentially just a number that is an address to a location in memory.
 When you allocate heap data, even in Rust, the operating system amongst other things provides you with a pointer to the location where the memory was allocated.